Syringa × hyacinthiflora 'Mount Baker'

 No

 - Deciduous shrub, spreading, upright to 10-12 ft (3-3.5 m) tall and similar width.
 Leaves simple, alternate, broadly heart shaped, purplish in fall.
-Flowers white, single, very fragrant; blooms heavily and flowers appear 2 weeks before those of the Common Lilac (French Hybrids).
+Flowers white, single, very fragrant; blooms early and heavily, flowers appear 2 weeks before those of the Common Lilac (French Hybrids).

 - Sun.
 In Minnesota it is reported to be very resistant to mildew and have good summer foliage (Snyder, 2000).

 - Hardy to USDA Zone 2.
-Developed by Frank Skinner, Dropmore, Manatoba; introduced in 1961 and the cultivar name registered in 1963., marketed in Germany as SCHNEEWEISSCHEN™ (Vrugtman, 2005).
+Developed by Frank Skinner, Dropmore, Manitoba; introduced in 1961 and the cultivar name registered in 1963, marketed in Germany as SCHNEEWEISSCHEN™ (Vrugtman, 2005).

 - Mount Baker: after Mount Baker in Washington State